14 of the best family hiking vacations in the USA

 Mix history and hiking for a unique experience in Birmingham, Alabama.

 Red Mountain Park was an active ore mine in Birmingham from 1863 to 1962, supporting the steel industry that built Birmingham.
+When ore production ended, the land sat unused until developers repurposed it to create a 1,500 acre recreation area which offers miles of kid friendly hiking trails.

 The park’s 12 miles of hiking and biking trails run along the ridges and valleys of Red Mountain.
 Along the way, you’ll discover remnants of the mining history like mine shafts (do not enter).
 You’ll also see the new Red Mountain, covered in wildflowers, stunning rock formations and more.

-A dog park, rope bridges, zip lines and a climbing tower add to the adventurous fun.
+A dog park, rope bridges, and a climbing tower add to the adventurous fun.
 If you hike to the end of the trail, you’ll see Birmingham off in the distance.
 Maps and trail markers provide information about the various relics and rocks that make this such a unique piece of history.

-Relics of ore mining visible near family hiking trails at Red Mountain Park in Birmingham, AL
+Relics of ore mining visible near family hiking trails at Red Mountain Park in Birmingham, AL.

 Arizona: Desert Botanical Garden